IHOW logo (1)

 This can be challenging for both the client and the therapist.

-For a client with unresolved trauma, getting 'stuck' during therapy can lead to extreme feelings of fear, shame, hopelessness and despair, resulting in overwhelm, disconnection and shut down.
+For a client with unresolved complex trauma, getting 'stuck' during therapy can lead to extreme feelings of fear, shame, hopelessness and despair, resulting in overwhelm, disconnection and shut down.

 It can rapidly exacerbate existing negative views of themselves and their future, often driving them to seek respite through increased levels of familiar harmful or self limiting behaviours, or cause them to give up completely.